About

 That's where CubReporters.org comes in.
 Featuring advice and anecdotes from practicing journalists and expert media recruiters, this website covers everything an aspiring journalist needs to know, including where to get the latest journalism training, how to land an internship, job search strategies, interview tips and more.
 It also features a lengthy list of major newspapers, magazines, broadcast stations and websites that routinely hire entry-level reporters and it has a section that lists fellowships specifically geared towards young journalists.

 Students, educators and young professionals alike will find original and useful information on this website.
-CubReporters.org was created and is maintained by Mark Grabowski, a journalism professor and former newspaper reporter.
+CubReporters.org was created and is maintained by Mark Grabowski, a journalism professor and AOL News columnist.
 Feel free to contact him, if you have any questions or suggestions.